Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Formation of close-in super-Earths

-The lowest fraction of dynamically {\it unstable} systems belongs to Model-III with ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}} = 10}$, and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ where less than 50\% of the planetary systems became dynamically unstable after gas dispersal (yellow dashed line in Figure \ref{fig:lastcollision}).
-The period ratio distribution of planet pairs for this set of simulations shows that they are the least dynamically compact systems and also the least crowded ones, although {\it stable} and {\it unstable} systems within Model-III do not show significant differences.
-Thus, the fate of a planetary system in becoming dynamically unstable or not after gas dispersal depends on its number of planets in the chain, compactness and planet masses.
-Indeed, \cite{matsumotoetal12} showed that for a given resonant chain, the less massive are the planets the more numerous they need to be to become dynamically unstable or, equivalently, for a given mass, there is a maximal number N of planets that can be stable.
+The lowest fraction of dynamically unstable systems belongs to Model III with ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}} = 10}$, and ${\rm Rocky_{{\rm peb}}=0.1~cm}$, in which fewer than half of the planetary systems become dynamically unstable after gas dispersal (yellow dashed line in Figure \ref{fig:lastcollision}).
+The period ratio distribution of planet pairs for this set of simulations shows that they are the least dynamically compact systems and also the least crowded ones, although stable and unstable systems within Model III do not show significant differences.
+Thus, the fate of a planetary system in becoming dynamically unstable or not after gas dispersal depends on the number of planets in the chain, compactness, and planet masses.
+Indeed, \cite{matsumotoetal12} showed numerically that, for a given resonant chain, the less massive the planets are, the more numerous they need to be to become dynamically unstable or, equivalently, for a given mass, there is a maximal number N of planets that can be stable. \citet{pichierimorbidelli20} performed a detailed analytical analysis of the dynamics of resonant chains and found a theoretical justification for this observation.

-\section{Matching Observations}
+\section{Matching observations}

-Here we evaluate how well our simulations match observations.
-In Section \ref{ref:observationalconstraints} we first lay out five observational constraints related to the observed super-Earth population, mainly based on observations with NASA's Kepler space telescope~\citep{Boruckietal10}.
-Our simulations as a rule already match two constraints by consistently forming super-Earth systems that have similar masses to the real ones.
+We now evaluate how well our simulations match observations.
+In Section \ref{ref:observationalconstraints} we first lay out five observational constraints related to the observed super-Earth population, mainly based on observations with the NASA Kepler space telescope~\citep{Boruckietal10}.
+Our simulations already match two constraints by consistently forming super-Earth systems that have similar masses to the real ones.
 Next we discuss three constraints in detail and perform synthetic observations to quantitatively compare our simulations with observations.
 We first explore the period ratio distribution (Section \ref{sec:periodratiodisttribution}) and then the Kepler dichotomy (Section \ref{sec:keplerdichotomy}).
-Finally,we discuss the rocky vs. icy nature of super-Earths (Section \ref{sec:rockyicy}) and perform several additional sets of simulations to explore the conditions required to form rocky super-Earths.
+Finally, we discuss the rocky versus icy nature of super-Earths (Section \ref{sec:rockyicy}) and perform several additional sets of simulations to explore the conditions required to form rocky super-Earths.